DominicZahn/Project_Neo/docu/Exercise2.md

 ---

-### 2.3 – Zero moment point
+### 2.3 – Zero moment point :heavy_minus_sign:

 Write a program that computes the zero moment point from the motion of the robot following the three approaches discussed in the class and prints them out:

 1. exact computation of ZMP taking all contributions into account
 2. simplified computation of ZMP taking only translations of segments into account
 3. even more simplified computation of the ZMP approximating the robot by a single mass point.
    Assume here that this mass point (total mass of the robot) is aligned with the pelvis motion of the robot.